 15. CHILDREN AND VULNERABLE ADULTS

 The Club fully accepts it's legal and moral obligation to exercise its Duty of Care to protect all children and vulnerable adults participating in its activities, and to safeguard their welfare.
-A Welfare Officer will be appointed by the Committee each year.
+A Safeguarding Officer will be appointed by the Committee each year.

 16. EQUAL OPPORTUNITIES, DISCRIMINATION & HEALTH AND SAFETY

 The Club fully acknowledges The Equality Act 2010, and operates a policy of non discrimination in terms of Age, Race, Religious Beliefs, Sexual Orientation, Gender or disability.
-The Club also acknowledges it's legal requirements to observe and implement all Health and Safety Regulations.
+The Club also acknowledges its legal requirements to observe and implement all Health and Safety Regulations.